Jeremiahiro/jeremiahiro/README.md

 Nice to meet you!

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Developer, Researcher, Teacher, Husband and Father!!

 - 🌱 I’m currently learning blockchain  🤣
 - 👯 I’m looking to collaborate with other content creators